Ablacodeur/alx-zero_day/README.md

 My first readme
-i start a cood today with alx and is so amazing
+i start a code today with alx and is so amazing